Research

 In the field of organisational research I am focused mainly on theory building, organisation theory (OMT) and organisational psychology (IOP, OB), with a special stress on routines, capabilities and micro-foundations of Organisational Behavior.
 My approach to these topics remains within the bounded resources paradigm.
 I also work on theory building drawing strongly from the philosophy of science and knowledge management.

-Recently I also cooperated with a team of philosophers of language at the University of Warsaw, directed by Tadeusz Ciecierski, who work on the project Semantic and epistemological aspects of ostension: from demonstrating procedures to exploitation of the context of utterance, The grant was also sponsored by National Science Centre Poland (Grant No. 2018/29/B/HS1/01868).
+I also cooperate with philosophers.
+I recently contributed to the project Semantic and epistemological aspects of ostension: from demonstrating procedures to exploitation of the context of utterance (NCN Grant No. 2018/29/B/HS1/01868) directed by Tadeusz Ciecierski.
 My role in the project was to provide the action-theoretical support in developing some ideas related to demonstrations.

 Work-in-progress: